Storm Recovery Information

 Mildura storm recovery

-- Emergency Re-establishment Grants of up to $32,500 per eligible household experiencing financial hardship, who have been flood or storm-affected at their primary place of residence.
+- Emergency Re-establishment Grants of up to $32,500 per eligible household experiencing financial hardship after being flood or storm-affected at their primary place of residence.
 The grants are available for clean-up, emergency accommodation, repairs, rebuilding (a principal place of residence), and replacing some damaged contents.

 If your crop or business has been affected